 \section{Introduction}

 One of the primary aspects of Riemannian geometry is the study of \emph{geodesics}, which are \emph{locally} distance minimizing curves.
-A geodesic always arises as the solution to a first-order initial value problem, which lets us define the \emph{exponential map}.
+A geodesic always arises as the solution to a second-order initial value problem, which lets us define the \emph{exponential map}.
 Given a complete Riemannian manifold, it is a smooth map from the tangent bundle to the base manifold.
-The singularities of the exponential map are of particular interest, as they are related to variations of geodesics.
+The singularities of the exponential map are of particular interest, as they correspond to points where a nontrivial variation of geodesics collapses infinitesimally, i.e., where the associated variational vector field (also known as \emph{Jacobi fields}) vanishes at the endpoint.
 For a given submanifold, one can define the normal bundle of it, and the restriction of the exponential map is then called the \emph{normal} exponential map.
 The \emph{focal locus} of the submanifold consists of the critical values of the normal exponential map.
 A closely related concept is that of the \emph{cut locus}, originally introduced by Henri Poincar\'{e} \cite{Poin05}.
 The cut locus of a submanifold consists of points, beyond which a globally distance-minimizing geodesic from the submanifold fails to be distance-minimizing.
 Both the cut locus and the focal locus have been studied extensively in the literature, see \cite{Mye35,Mye36,Kob67,Thom72,Buc77,Wol79,Sak96}.

-Finsler manifolds are a natural generalization of the Riemannian ones, which were first studied by P. Finsler in his dissertation \cite{Fin51}.
+Finsler manifolds are a natural generalization of the Riemannian ones, which were first studied by P. Finsler in his 1918 dissertation, later reprinted in \cite{Fin51}.
 A \emph{Finsler metric} on a manifold is a parametrized collection of Minkowski norms on each tangent space, which allows us to measure the length of a tangent vector.
 With this generality, we encounter certain challenges as well, primarily stemming from the fact that we cannot measure the angle between two tangent vectors, unlike the case of a Riemannian metric.
 Still, most of the results in Riemannian geometry can be translated to Finsler geometry, with suitable modifications.
 See \cite{AbaPat94,Bao2000,Shen01,Ohta2021,BhoPra2023} for a survey of results.
 In particular, the notions of cut and focal loci have their counterpart in a Finsler manifold.